mbeddr/mps-platform-docs/src/doc/docs/mps_internal/models.md

 ## Module Dependencies

-**UI**: section *mps group* in *Build Model*, subsection *solution*/*module*, inspector section *dependencies*.
+**UI**: section *mps group* in *Build Model*, subsection *solution*/*module*, inspector section *dependencies*

-It contains a copy of relations of the described module.
+It contains a copy of the relations of the described module.

 ## Runtime

-It contains a copy of module runtime language settings.
+It contains a copy of the module runtime language settings.

-## Jars
+## JARs

 **UI**: section *default layout* in *Build Model*

 You have to include all jars included in any Java module settings somewhere in this section.
-*.java* files (from Java source paths) need to be compiled as java sources inside corresponding build script and manually included into the resulting build layout: corresponding *\.class* files should be jared, .java files should be places in corresponding location if they are referenced by java_source_stub model root.
+*.java* files (from Java source paths) need to be compiled as Java sources inside the corresponding build script and manually included into the resulting build layout: corresponding *\.class* files should be jared, .java files should be placed in the corresponding location if they are referenced by java_source_stub model root.